Best Time to Visit Vietnam

 Best Month to Visit Vietnam

 If you're heading to Central or South Vietnam, February is a great month to visit.
-Between December and February, the skies are sunny, it only rains about two days in the entire month, the humidity is relatively low, and the water temperature remains around 27 to 28 degrees Celsius–perfect for swimming and water sports.
+Between December and February, the skies are sunny, it only rains about two days in the entire month, the humidity is relatively low (by Vietnam standards), and the water temperature remains around 27 to 28 degrees Celsius-perfect for swimming and water sports.

 The rainy season doesn't start until May, so March and April are also relatively good months, though the number of rainy days doubles, and the average temperatures go up from an even 30 degrees in February to about 34 degrees Celsius by the time May rolls around.